-The ensemble model forecast curve (upper curve) in Figure 3 below was calculated by multiplying the NOAA NCDC surface temperature for each year by the amplification factor, since this would yield the model projected tropospheric temperature.
+The ensemble model forecast curve (upper curve) in Figure 2 below was calculated by multiplying the NOAA NCDC surface temperature for each year by the amplification factor, since this would yield the model projected tropospheric temperature.
 The lower curves are the actual UAH and RSS lower tropospheric satellite temperatures.

-The total divergence of the observed NOAA temperature and satellite temperature difference from the model forecast trends is depicted in the figure below.
+The total divergence of the observed NOAA temperature and satellite temperature difference from the model forecast trends is depicted in Figure 3 below.

 These figures strongly suggest that instead of atmospheric warming from greenhouse effects dominating, surface based warming due to factors such as urbanization and land use changes are driving the observed changes.
-Since these surface changes are not adjusted for, neither trends from the surface networks nor forecasts from the models can be considered reliable.
+Since these surface changes are not adjusted for, neither trends from the surface networks nor forecasts from the models can be considered reliable and should not be used for planning and policy decisions.